tommycomeau3/PT-Website/README.md

 ### Personal Training

-If you are looking for a personal trainer in the Newtown area, Real Fitness is here to help.
-Let qualified PTs Naomi Harvey and Gareth Kirk help you achieve your personal training fitness goals right here in our private Newtown gym.
+If you are looking for a personal trainer in the Bay area, Chase Williams is here to help.
+Let his knowledgeable advice help you to achieve your personal training fitness goals, right here in San Jose.

 ## Contact